 Out-of-scope transactions include mainly activities that are for some reason not regarded as economic activities.
-This includes eg receipt of dividend income, purchase and sale of shares, shareholding activities and transfer of going concern (if the new owner operates a business liable to VAT).
+This includes eg receipt of dividend income, purchase and sale of shares, shareholding activities and transfer of going concern

 This may be relevant for example with respect to calculating the recovery rate for input VAT on costs that relate to both taxable business as well as supplies that are exempt from VAT or not in the scope of VAT at all.
 The general principle is that only the part of the input VAT that relates to the use in the taxable business may be recovered.
 However, the calculation methods are different depending on whether the non-taxable use relates to transactions that are exempt from VAT, or transactions that are outside the scope of VAT.